Law, Healthy Diets and Obesity Prevention

 Introduction

-The WHO Action Plan on the Prevention and Control of Non-Communicable Diseases (NCDs) for 2013-2020 recognizes that legal instruments have a role to play in reaching the 2025 voluntary targets Member States have unanimously endorsed, including the halt in the rise of childhood obesity and Type II diabetes.[1]
-Even though it does not detail how the law could come into play, it nonetheless identifies a range of areas where regulation may be envisaged, including food labelling, food marketing and food taxation.[2]
+The WHO Action Plan on the Prevention and Control of Non-Communicable Diseases (NCDs) for 2013-2020 recognizes that legal instruments have a role to play in reaching the 2025 targets voluntary Member States have unanimously endorsed, including the halt in the rise of childhood obesity and Type II diabetes.
+Even though it does not detail how the law could come into play, it still identifies a range of areas where regulation may be envisaged, including food labeling, food marketing and food taxation.

 However, strong political will is not a sufficient condition for the law to be used effectively to promote healthier diets and thereby prevent obesity: policy makers must also learn to anticipate legal challenges and ensure that the legal measures they adopt are able to withstand such challenges.
 To do so, they need to understand the legal constraints within which they need to operate.
 Indeed, legal rules do not exist in a vacuum and must be integrated within a pre-existing set of rules.
 In particular, the hierarchy of legal norms requires that laws on food labelling, food marketing or food taxes comply with higher laws, not least rules of a constitutional nature and those derived from international law.
 Failure to do so entails significant risks for public authorities: a rule may be challenged before competent courts and tribunals in a judicial review action and may be annulled if non-compliance is established.
 This could lead to a waste of precious time, as the regulatory process would have to start all over again.
 Not only would it be costly for the public purse, but it may also have significant regulatory chill effects, deterring from the adoption of further public health measures.